-The Pioneer Valley Metropolitan Planning Organization endorses the Unified Planning Work Program for the Pioneer Valley MPO once it has been developed cooperatively and in accordance with the Public Participation Process established for this region.
+The Pioneer Valley Metropolitan Planning Organization endorsed the Unified Planning Work Program for the Pioneer Valley MPO at its meeting on June 18, 2014.

 TRANSPORTATION PLANNING FUNDING SOURCES

 FHWA/MassDOT - MassDOT receives two types of funds from FHWA that are passed through to planning agencies to conduct 3C transportation planning activities.
 These funds include Metropolitan Planning funds (PL) and Statewide Planning and Research funds (SPR) and are apportioned to states on the basis of population in urbanized areas and relative to the amount of highway construction funds the state receives.
 MassDOT maintains multi-year contracts with planning agencies to conduct transportation related planning activities within each region.
 These multi-year contracts utilize the PL and SPR funds received by FHWA.